refinedev/refine/documentation/docs/api-reference/antd/introduction/index.md

 ## Notifications

 Ant Design has its own [notification system](https://ant.design/components/notification) which works seamlessly with its UI elements.
 Refine also provides a seamless integration with Ant Design's notification system and show notifications for related actions and events.
-This integration is provided by the `useNotificationProvider` hook exported from the `@refinedev/antd` package which can be directly used in the [`notificationProvider`](/docs/api-reference/core/components/refine-config/#notificationprovider) prop of the `<Refine>` component.
+This integration is provided by the `useNotificationProvider` hook exported from the `@refinedev/antd` package which can be directly used in the [`notificationProvider`](/docs/api-reference/core/components/refine-config/#notificationprovider) prop of the `<Refine />` component.

 ```tsx title="app.tsx"
 import { Refine } from "@refinedev/core";